Yunus: Ex-PM Hasina 'destroyed' Bangladesh's institutions – DW – 09/11/2024

 "Money siphoned off from Bangladesh, through government channels to bank channels and so on.
 Contracts were signed not for the benefit of the people but for the benefit of a family or family members, and something like that.
 So, those ugly things that you see when a government goes in the wrong direction, things happen, terrible things happen in the economy and so on."

-Bangladesh's $450-billion (€412-billion) economy has struggled since the COVID pandemic, particularly when it comes to creating enough, decent-paying jobs for its vast youth population.
+Bangladesh's $450-billion (€412-billion) economy has struggled since the COVID-19 pandemic, particularly when it comes to creating enough, decent-paying jobs for its vast youth population.

 Russia's war against Ukraine has also sharply increased the cost of fuel and food imports, causing the South Asian nation's foreign exchange reserves to shrink.